jimbojw/karmarank/content/09-tactics-1-kdd.md

 The KDD practitioner writes the brochure, pre-sells it to the market, and then manufactures the product to spec.

 Code is a liability.
-The status-weighted story is the asset.
+The Status-Weighted Story is the asset.
 Never generate the liability without securing the asset first.